Topics we will cover in this section:

 Some people are dual-eligible for both Medicare and Medicaid.
 If this is the case, you can get Medicare through Original Medicare or a Medicare Advantage plan.
 You’ll automatically qualify for Extra Help paying for prescription drugs.
 Medicaid pays after Medicare and/or Medigap have paid their share of covered services.
 Call your state Medicaid program to see if you qualify and to learn how to apply.

 If you qualify for both Medicaid and Medicare, you’re considered dual-eligible and you may qualify for benefits through Medicare Savings Programs (MSP).

 MSPs are state-run and provide coverage for certain Medicare premiums, copayments, and deductibles.
 More than 9 million people qualify for dual-eligibility in the United States.
 There are four dual-eligible beneficiary plans:

 Helps pay for Medicare Part A and Medicare Part B premiums, deductible, coinsurance, and copayments.

 Pays for Part A premium for certain people who are disabled and working.

-See this chart from the National Council on Aging for a full explanation of benefits and financial eligibility for MSPs.
+See this Medicare Savings Programs Eligibility Chart from the National Council on Aging for a full explanation of benefits and financial eligibility for MSPs.

 Medicaid benefits help pay for Medicare costs of a dual-eligible plan.
 Plus, dual-eligible plans often cover benefits not offered by Medicare, including routine hearing, vision and dental benefits, as well as coverage for transportation.
 If you think you qualify for a Medicare Savings Program, call your state Medicaid office.